Genomics-with-Anthony/Genomics-with-Anthony/README.md

 - 👀 I’m interested in coding, cycling and cooking and eating food of different cultures.
 - 🌱 I’m currently learning Genomic Data Science Specialization from John Hopkins Institute on Coursera.
 - 💞️ I’m looking to collaborate on Genomic Data Analysis projects
-- 📫 How to reach me via email john.anthonyshoukat@gmail.com
+- 📫 Let's get connected on linkedin(https://www.linkedin.com/in/anthony-shoukat-229bb262/) or reach me via email john.anthonyshoukat@gmail.com

 <!---
 Genomics-with-Anthony/Genomics-with-Anthony is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.